pavlyukv/Magazine1/README.txt

 - With admin rights you can add\edit\delete groups and products, view all orders from all users.
 - With user rights you can login\register, choose different groups\products, add\remove to\from basket, clear it or order.
+- All products, groups, users, baskets and orders are saved in DB.

 Used languages, frameworks & technologies with IntelliJ IDEA:
 - JAVA